firedrakeproject/firedrake/doc/sphinx/source/mpi.rst

 Computation-communication Overlap
 ---------------------------------

-Entities that do not access any halo data can be processed immediately, before the exchange of halos has completed.
-Computation on those entities can therefore overlap communication of the halo data.

 The ordering of :class:`~pyop2.Set` entities into four sections allow for a very efficient overlap of computation and communication.
-Core entities can be processed entirely without access to halo data immediately after the halo exchange is initiated.
+Core entities that do not access any halo data can be processed entirely without access to halo data immediately after the halo exchange has been initiated.
 Execution over the owned and exec halo regions requires up to date halo data and can only start once the halo exchange is completed.
+Depending on the latency and bandwidth of communication and the size of the core section relative to the halo, the halo exchange may complete before the computation on the core section.

 The entire process is given below: ::

   halo_exchange_begin()                      # Initiate halo exchange